tbmreza/best-of-appium/README.md

 best-of-appium "boppium" is [appium/python-client](https://github.com/appium/python-client) application code that has worked for me, for your reference.

+## Execution report

+A report of an execution captures:
+1. What is controlled by appium (emulator specs metadata or real device connection configs)
+2. Appium client code release tag
+3. Test suite results

+### Emulator
+?? android studio export

 ## Example config files
 ### pytest
 ```python